 We’d drive through pretty much anything for the garlic naan at Al-Noor, and that includes torrential rainstorms and the 30-mile-an-hour speeds on the 405 it causes.
 Once you make it down to Lawndale, you’ll be eating the best Indian food in all of Los Angeles and nothing else will matter.
 Not even rain.

-Why go to one place when you can go to all the places, all at once?
-GCM wins the award for best collection of food you remember seeing on Instagram, and though the crowds can get downright aggressive, a rainy day will quickly cut the fat.
-And we can’t think of a better plan to beat the endless downpour outside than stall-hopping all day from Egg Slut to Belcampo to Sticky Rice to Horse Thief to Madcapra to Wexler’s to—alright, you get it.
+Why go to one place when you can go to all the places at once?
+GCM wins the award for "best collection of food you remember seeing on Instagram," and though the crowds can get downright aggressive, a rainy day will thin out the lines.
+And we can’t think of a better plan to beat the endless downpour outside than stall-hopping all day from Eggslut to Shiku to Sticky Rice to Horse Thief to Wexler’s to—alright, you get it.

 It started raining overnight and now your bones are hurting.
-The good news is one of the world’s most well-known superfoods, the pierogie, is ready for you.
-And while there’s actually a decent number of spots around town serving these glory babies, our move is always Polka Polish.
-This family-run restaurant in Glassell Park has been a neighborhood staple for years and despite a recent fire, is back and better than ever.
-And thank god, because those cheese and potato pierogies are everything we want on a stormy day.
+The good news is one of the world’s most well-known superfoods, the pierogi, is ready for you.
+And while there’s actually a decent number of spots around town serving these glorious babies, our move is always Polka Polish.
+This family-run restaurant in Glassell Park has been a neighborhood staple for years and we’re thankful for that, because those cheese and potato pierogies are everything we want on a stormy day.

 Let’s be honest.
-If there’s even talk of rain coming to Los Angeles, you’re canceling all plans, turning on Jessica Jones, and hiding under your covers until further notice.
-And at this restaurant, reservations are for one, clothing is optional, and the food is driving to you.
+If there’s even talk of rain coming to Los Angeles, you’re canceling all plans, turning on Love Is Blind, and hiding under your covers until further notice.
+And at this restaurant, reservations are for one, clothing is optional, and the meal is coming to you.
 Thai food?
 Chinese food?
-Pizza Hut Triple Treat Bundle?
-Choose your own ending and never stop dreaming in the warmth of your own bed.
+Pizza Hut?
+Choose your own adventure and never stop dreaming in the warmth of your own bed.